 There is a 5 digit code to get into “ The neighborhood.”
-The key pad is lit by a red light, but when the numbers are added succinctly, the light turns green, and I can enter or exit, depending on my direction.. or possible misdirection.
+The key pad is lit by a red light, and when the numbers are added correctly, the light turns green, and I can enter or exit, depending on my direction.. or possible misdirection.

 Every time I enter , I am reminded that I must remember this series of numbers…remembering… that’s what dementia takes.. your memories…

 The sun was warm, the sky was blue, and the scattered white clouds hung like bits of cotton in the sky.
-The patio umbrella was up, and even though one of the spindles was broken , leaving the fabric not quite taught, it was a welcome Spring scene.
+The patio umbrella was up, and even though one of the spindles was broken , leaving the fabric not quite taught, and looking as pretty as it once did, it was a welcome Spring scene.

 My Mum ventured out onto the patio, and I placed her beloved Westie dog, Brody , on her lap.
 Her face lit up.

 I noticed that she was wearing someone else’s pants.
 She did not seem bothered by this, so why was I?

 She used to care very much about what she wore.. not so much anymore.